harivilasp/Codepen-React/README.md

 ## Overview

-**Codepen-React** is a lightweight in-browser code playground inspired by CodePen.
+**LiveCodeLab** is a lightweight in-browser code playground inspired by CodePen.
 It allows users to write and preview HTML, CSS, and JavaScript code in real time using React and modern web technologies.

 ![Screenshot](./screenshot.png)